 Similarly, borrowing money from family and friends can create rifts in those relationships and may not be sufficient to help you meet your obligations.

 At Capstone, we work quickly to help businesses maintain their momentum, meet their obligations, and grow.
 Don’t let a lack of capital slow you down.
-If you’re ready to investigate whether invoice factoring or PO financing may be a good fit for your business, contact Capstone Business Funding, LLC to learn more.
+If you’re ready to investigate whether invoice factoring or PO financing may be a good fit for your business, contact Capstone Capital Group, LLC to learn more.